regen-network/mainnet/regen-1/README.md

 regen gentx <key_name> <amount>  --chain-id regen-1
 ```

-Note: Make sure to use the amount < available tokens in the genesis.

 ex:
 ```sh
 regen gentx validator 1000000000uregen --chain-id regen-1
 ```

+**Note: Make sure to use the amount < available tokens in the genesis.
+Also max BONDED TOKENS allowed for gentxs are 50000REGEN or 50000000000uregen**

 You might be interested to specify other optional flags.
 For ex: